Anderson Metal-to-Critical Transition in QCD

 Such scenario is supported by volume tendencies in $\gamma$.
 Fig.~\ref{fig:slide_rises} shows the dependence of $\gamma$ on $1/\Lmax$ within the two rises, with $\Lmax$ being the maximal lattice size used in the analysis.
 Four systems of consecutive available sizes were used to extract each value shown from a power fit.
 The top plots suggest the extrapolation toward $\gamma \!=\!0$ for interiors of the rises, while in the immediate vicinity of $\lambda_\fir$ and $\lamA$ (bottom plots) the values remain stable.
+In case of $\lambda_\fir$ we split the outer critical region into three parts with approximately equal statistics of modes to show that $\gamma \!\to\!
+0$ in each.
 This indeed supports the singularity structure shown in the inset of the bottom right plot.